 5 Ways Homeowners Can Save This Winter

-Winter is a wonderful time of year, where you can truly enjoy snuggling up on the couch with a cup of hot cocoa, crank the heat, and relax knowing you are toasty and warm.
+Winter is a wonderful time of year for homeowners, where you can truly enjoy snuggling up on the couch with a cup of hot cocoa, crank the heat, and relax knowing you are toasty and warm.
 However, heat isn’t exactly free, and the gas and electric bills can pile up relatively quickly.
 While most municipalities have measures in place so that your utilities don’t get immediately shut off if you fall behind on payments, it is still a wise idea to try and increase your energy efficiency as much as possible to save yourself some cash.

 Get An Energy Audit

 While some of the suggestions you’ll receive from an energy audit can be a bit expensive themselves, such as purchasing new and energy-efficient household appliances, there will be inexpensive options as well.
-Switching to energy-efficient bulbs is a cost-effective way to ensure that you consume less energy, and do less damage to your wallet.
+Switching to energy-efficient bulbs is a cost-effective way to ensure that you consume less energy and do less damage to your wallet.

 Use A Secondary Heating Source

-One underrated energy-saving tip is to only heat the rooms that you are using.
+According to the Mass Save Program, One underrated energy-saving tip is to only heat the rooms that you are using.
 This is made difficult through a thermostat’s inability to isolate and heat specific rooms, but this can be sidestepped relatively easily.
 Crank down that thermostat, and invest in a couple of secondary heating sources.

-When looking to keep your home warm in the cold winter months, a wood-burning stove does the job fantastically while also remaining relatively inexpensive.
-Space heaters are also a great option, as they have improved significantly in recent years and a small heater can quickly warm an entire room.
-If you’re lucky enough to have a home with a fireplace in it, put it to good use — just make sure it is properly cleaned before use to reduce the risk of a fire starting where you don’t want it to.
+When looking to keep your home warm in the cold winter months, a wood-burning stove does the job fantastically while remaining relatively inexpensive.
+Space heaters are also a great option, as they have improved significantly in recent years, and a small heater can quickly warm an entire room.
+If you’re lucky enough to have a home with a fireplace in it, put it to good use — make sure it is properly cleaned before use to reduce the risk of a fire starting where you don’t want it to.

 Get The Most Out Of The Heat

 Some light maintenance of your home can do wonders for heat retention, taking some of the stress off of your furnace.
 Checking to make sure attics and crawl spaces are properly insulated is a good place to start, as they are often an overlooked area where heat can quickly escape.
-Make sure that the air filters on your furnace are clean, ensuring that it is working to the best of its ability.
+Ensure that the air filters on your furnace are clean, ensuring that it is working to the best of its ability.
 If you have ceiling fans, set them to run clockwise, trapping heat inside the room.

 Seal Up Drafts And Air Leaks